 We used to think of knowledge workers as a few librarian-like employees responsible for managing all kinds of information.
 But information has become like currency: the more you have, the more you can do with it.
 And that means everyone has the potential to leverage information to perform their jobs better and increase the quality – and speed - of their decisions.

-The ability to search for information and find what you need is a critical knowledge management capability for any enterprise.
+The ability to search for information and find what you need is a critical knowledge management capability for any enterprise search platform.
 But too often, search is limited to a quick keyword search and a set of links that leave you trying to figure out what you need.

 In the rush to keep up with customer demands, organizations are launching digital transformation initiatives without considering the effect these plans will have on employee productivity.